Assiminea: Description

-These are very small to medium large snails, between 2 and 13 mm).
+These are very small to medium large snails, between 2 and 13 mm.
 Some adults do not exceed a size of 3 mm.
+Some related genera, such as Paludinella, are so remarkably similar in shell form that they are often confused.

 The shape of the thin shells is somewhat ovately conical.
 The margin of the aperture is simple.
 The operculum is in most cases horny.
 The eyes are at the end of short, stout stalks.
 They feed on vegetable detritus and small algae.
 They lay their eggs in the mud, and hatch as free-swimming larvae.

 Species

 According to the World Register of Marine Species, the following species with valid names are included within the genus Assiminea :